-These tools can help expand your channel’s reach--but they’re not a secret formula for overnight success.
-Try using insights from YouTube Analytics to make sustainable and strategic choices that can help your channel grow internationally over the long-term.
+These tools can help expand your channel's reach – but they're not a secret formula for overnight success.
+Try using insights from YouTube Analytics to make sustainable and strategic choices that can help your channel to grow internationally over the long term.

 Remember, once an international audience finds your channel, you'll want to keep them coming back for more.
 While it's ok to translate one-off videos, it can be more beneficial to translate an entire series.

-Also, consider whether or not audiences who speak another language might need subtitles to understand your video.
-Some video formats, like music, toy unboxings, or do-it-yourself, can be easily understood without subtitles.
-Whereas other types of videos, like vlogs or news, could benefit greatly from subtitles.
+Also, consider whether audiences who speak another language might need subtitles to understand your video.
+Some video formats, like music, toy unboxings or do-it-yourself, can be easily understood without subtitles.
+On the other hand, video types like vlogs or news could benefit greatly from subtitles.

-After you’ve implemented translation tools on your channel, check back into YouTube Analytics to see how well your channel is performing in foreign markets and other languages.
-Try filtering your Watch Time report to compare the watch time data from the original language of the video with all the translated languages.
-Or, check your Translations report.
+After you've implemented translation tools on your channel, check YouTube Analytics again to see how well your channel is performing in foreign markets and other languages.
+Try comparing the watch time from the original language of the video with all of the translated languages.
+Also, check your Translations data.

-Expanding the reach of your audience globally lets you foster a diverse, international community on your channel and can, ultimately, help result in greater engagement and monetization opportunities.
+Expanding the reach of your audience globally lets you foster a diverse, international community on your channel and can ultimately help result in greater engagement and monetisation opportunities.